jknohr/smarter/examples/lighting-app/silabs/SiWx917/README.md

 -   Depending on your network settings your router might not provide native ipv6 addresses to your devices (Border router / PC).
-If this is the case, you need to add a static ipv6 addresses on both device and then an ipv6 route to the border router on your PC
+If this is the case, you need to add a static ipv6 addresses on both device and then an ipv6 route to your router on your PC

     -   On PC(Linux): `sudo ip addr add dev <Network interface> 2002::1/64`

     -   Add Ipv6 route on PC(Linux)
-        `sudo ip route add <Thread global ipv6 prefix>/64 via 2002::2`
+        `sudo ip route add <Router global ipv6 prefix>/64 via 2002::2`

-<a name="running-pigweed-rpc-console"></a>

-## Running RPC console

--   As part of building the example with RPCs enabled the chip_rpc python interactive console is installed into your venv.
-The python wheel files are also created in the output folder: out/debug/chip_rpc_console_wheels.
-To install the wheel files without rebuilding:
-    `pip3 install out/debug/chip_rpc_console_wheels/*.whl`

--   To use the chip-rpc console after it has been installed run:
-    `chip-console --device /dev/tty.<SERIALDEVICE> -b 115200 -o /<YourFolder>/pw_log.out`

--   Then you can simulate a button press or release using the following command where : idx = 0 or 1 for Button PB0 or PB1 action = 0 for PRESSED, 1 for
-    RELEASE Test toggling the LED with
-    `rpcs.chip.rpc.Button.Event(idx=1, pushed=True)`

--   You can also Get and Set the light directly using the RPCs:
-    `rpcs.chip.rpc.Lighting.Get()`

-    `rpcs.chip.rpc.Lighting.Set(on=True, level=128, color=protos.chip.rpc.LightingColor(hue=5, saturation=5))`

-## Device Tracing

-Device tracing is available to analyze the device performance.
-To turn on tracing, build with RPC enabled.
-See Build the example with pigweed RPC.

-Obtain tracing json file.

-    $ ./{PIGWEED_REPO}/pw_trace_tokenized/py/pw_trace_tokenized/get_trace.py -d {PORT} -o {OUTPUT_FILE} \
-    -t {ELF_FILE} {PIGWEED_REPO}/pw_trace_tokenized/pw_trace_protos/trace_rpc.proto

 ## Memory settings

-While most of the RAM usage in CHIP is static, allowing easier debugging and optimization with symbols analysis, we still need some HEAP for the crypto and OpenThread.
+While most of the RAM usage in CHIP is static, allowing easier debugging and optimization with symbols analysis, we still need some HEAP for the crypto and Wi-Fi stack.
 Size of the HEAP can be modified by changing the value of the `configTOTAL_HEAP_SIZE` define inside of the FreeRTOSConfig.h file of this example.
 Please take note that a HEAP size smaller than 13k can and will cause a Mbedtls failure during the BLE rendez-vous or CASE session